FLORIDA CONSERVATION COALITION LEGISLATIVE PRIORITY:

 This bill would authorize the Fish and Wildlife Conservation Commission (FWC) to create and operate residential conservation programs to provide fish and wildlife education and training to the public.
 SB 320 would allow FWC to procure contractual services, hire and train personnel and volunteers, and cooperate with federal, state, and local entities.

-Senate Referrals (SB 320): Environment and Natural Resources - passed; Appropriations Subcommittee on Agriculture, Environment, and General Government (passed); Appropriations (passed) In Messages 4/3/2019.
+Senate Referrals (SB 320): Environment and Natural Resources - on committee agenda 3/5/2019 2:30pm; Appropriations Subcommittee on Agriculture, Environment, and General Government; Appropriations.

 Representative Stone filed a similar bill HB 377

-House Referrals: (HB 377) Agriculture and Natural Resources Subcommittee (Passed); Agriculture and Natural Resources Appropriations Subcommittee - passed; State Affairs Committee **
+House Referrals: (HB 377) Agriculture and Natural Resources Subcommittee (Passed); Agriculture and Natural Resources Appropriations Subcommittee - on committee agenda 3/5/2019 1:00pm; State Affairs Committee.

 WASTE & RECYCLING